 Recently, it's come out that the US Federal Communications Commission (FCC) has revived the idea of requesting that the Apple and Google online app stores permanently remove TikTok.
 The reason for this 'potential break-up' comes from what the FCC calls "its pattern of surreptitious data practices."

 Although ByteDance, the owner of TikTok, continues to deny these claims, the app has faced various scandals and controversies.
-From skirting various security measures on Android devices, attempting to gain access to iOS clipboard info, and settling the $92 million class-action lawsuits where the app was said to be collecting US user biometric and personal data without consent.
+From skirting various security measures on Android devices, they are attempting to gain access to iOS clipboard info and settling the $92 million class-action lawsuits where the app was said to collect US user biometric and personal data without consent.